-Student pharmacists successfully completing IPPE-1 5998 and 5999, IPE-2 6999, IPE 5000, IPE 5100, IPE 6000 and/or IPE 6100 (i.e., received a CR grade) will not have to retake those requirements when repeating courses or returning from a leave of absence.
+Student pharmacists successfully completing IPPE-1 5997, IPE-2 6999, IPE 5000, IPE 5100, IPE 6000 and/or IPE 6100 (i.e., received a CR grade) will not have to retake those requirements when repeating courses or returning from a leave of absence.

-The Associate Dean for Academic and Student Affairs will notify the student pharmacist in writing of the action.
+The action will be communicated with the student pharmacist on behalf of the office of the Dean in writing .
 When a student pharmacist has been placed on probation, the following apply: